Tom1507/DSA-LAB_Projects/README.md

    - You can **Press `R` to Restart** or **Press `Q` to Quit**.

 3. **Scores**:
-   - Your current score and your high score will be displayed at the top of the screen.
+   - Your current score and high scores will be displayed at the top of the screen.

 ---

-## 🌈 **Customization**
+##  **Customization**

 The game uses ANSI escape sequences to add colors to the terminal: